eliranbi/MadridLabDocumentation/workbooks/Intro/Intro.md

 -   Lab \# 3 - Load MFP framework and application Bootstrapping

--   Lab \# 4 - Use MFP new CLI to preview and register your application
+-   Lab \# 4 - Use MFP CLI to register and manage your application

 -   Lab \# 5 - Using MFP adapters frameworks (Server Side)